-Slap Talk has been performed at Sick! festival (GB), Fierce festival (GB), Caravan international showcase (GB), Maison Folie (BE), Culturgest (PT) and Bios (GR) amongst others
+Slap Talk has been performed at Sick! festival (GB), Fierce festival (GB), Caravan international showcase (GB), Maison Folie (BE), Culturgest (PT), Bios (GR) and Arts House (AU) amongst others

 Developed with the support of Caravan, BIOS, Athens and Theatre Bristol.
 It emerged from an idea that began in The Darkroom, China Plate’s development space for writing and performance.

 Click here to read ‘The Violence of Language: Slap Talk, Text and Durational Dramaturgy’ by Catherine Love